sciZer0/7/v/README.md

 Idea/Hypothesis

 The idea/hypothesis is that due to this new creator-paradigm, we might shape a **Creator Thanksgiving Culture** to give thanks in tokens (donations) to creators of digitizable things.
-Also, through buying NFTs of the creators. *More on this below.*

-In the future, in the creative economy, creators of digitizable things most likely will mainly monetize their works through donations — donations will play the most important role in monetization of creators of digitizable things.

-As an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
 Also, through buying NFTs of the creators.

-Also, thousands of people will always find a way to financially support one very useful person, for example.
+As an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — say on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
+Also, through buying NFTs of the creators.

 Eventually, there might be people on social networks who are searching for creators eligible most for donations, making the lists.

+In the future, in the creative economy, creators of digitizable things most likely will mainly monetize their works through donations — donations will play the most important role in monetization of creators of digitizable things.

 The U blockchain is based exactly on donations (incl. automated-donations), and philosophy of this new culture in general.